 4. Vallamkali: The Snake Boat Race

-Another activity that is quite synonymous with the Onam festival is -The Snake Boat Race, called Vallamkali.
+Another activity synonymous with the Onam festival is -The Snake Boat Race, called Vallamkali.
 The snake boat race takes place in the Pampa River.
-It also includes the Aranmula Uthrattathi boat race and the Nehru Trophy Boat race.
-During the boat race, people sing, play huge drums and enjoy the festivity on the boat itself.
+It also includes the Aranmula Uthrattathi and Nehru Trophy Boat races.
+During the boat race, people sing, play huge drums and enjoy the boat’s festivities.

 5. Folk Music and Dances

 No festival is complete without entertainment.
 Onam calls for folk music and dances that are performed each day.
 Some of the traditional dance forms you would get to see during the festival are, Kummattikali, Pulikali, Thumbi Thullal, Onam Kali, Thiruvathira, Onam Kali, Kathakali and many others.